Anoshaan

 A/B testing, usability runs, and design QA turn opinions into measurable improvement.

-A real design system captures decisions and carries them upward, from a single token to the experience a user feels.
-It is versioned, documented, adopted, and contributed to like any other product.
+A real design system carries decisions upward, from a single token to what the user feels.
+Versioned, documented, and owned like any other product.

-AI-assisted workflows move design to code faster, with Figma, MCP, and local models doing the heavy lifting in the background.
-Every output still passes a human review gate before it becomes the experience.
+Figma, MCP, and local models move design into code fast.
+Every output still passes a human review gate before it ships.

 Tracking what changes how products get built.